will-loves-coding82/will-loves-coding82/README.md

 - 👋 Hi, I’m @will-loves-coding82..
-- 🌱 I’m currently learning javascript, html, and css.
-Currently exploring frameworks such as React and Node.js to build apps and websites.
+- 🌱 I'm a fourth year student at UCSD.
+I love making frontend-focused applications and have committed my skills for organizations like ACM AI at UCSD and the San Diego Supercomputer Center.
 - 💞️ I’m looking to collaborate on any small projects to get my hands dirty.
-I am no pro but I want to educate myself as much as I can
 - 📫 How to reach me: instagram: code_with_will
                        email:  williammmm.kim@gmail.com